common-nighthawk/go-figure/README.md

 * weird

 ## Contributing
-Because this projects is small, we can dispense with formalities.
+Because this project is small, we can dispense with formality.
 Submit a pull request, open an issue, request a change.
 All good!